divio/divio-cloud-docs/how-to/live-checklist.rst

 Serving configuration
 ---------------------

 * Check the Aldryn Django addon configuration.
-We recommend the :ref:`Has static filenames
+We recommend the :ref:`Hash static filenames
   <hash-static-file-names>` option, which lets you take advantage of caching.